powerofknowing/adfsec/adf-security-baseline.md

 * Use Azure Activity Log data to determine the "what, who, and when" for any write operations (PUT, POST, DELETE) performed at the control plane level.

 ### 2.4: Collect security logs from operating systems
-* IF running your Integration Runtime in an Azure Virtual Machine (VM), use Azure Monitor to collect data from the virtual machine.
+* IF running IR in Azure VM, use Azure Monitor to collect data from the virtual machine.

 ### 2.5: Configure security log storage retention
 * Enable diagnostic settings for Azure Data Factory.